duhon/magento-docker/README.md

  - RUN `bash ./reinstall` - install/reinstall Magento with repositories provided in INSTALLED_REPOS (see .env)

  Note: for storefront-search-ce to work do this after install:
- - docker-compose exec app-search magneto storefront_search (this will add env.php and config.php)
+ - docker-compose exec app-search magento storefront_search (this will add env.php and config.php)
  - go to app/etc/env.php and put creds for database and elasticsearch if needed.
+(GRPC server won't start if db creds are incorrect)
- - docker-compose exec app-search magneto grpc (this will generate service map and run GRPC service)
+ - docker-compose exec app-search magento grpc (this will generate service map and run GRPC service)

 #### mutagen based installation
 This approach will use mutagen service to share code between the host and guest.